Rochester, Michigan: Government

+Federal, state, and county legislators

 Culture

 The city has held the annual "Rochester Hometown Christmas Parade" since 1951.
 Held on the first Sunday in December, it features over 100 units.
 It claims to be Michigan's largest Christmas parade.

 In 2006, the city had its first "Big Bright Light Show" for the Christmas season.
 The downtown businesses were covered in 500,000 individual lights.
 An expansion of the program after its initial inception expanded that coverage to a reported one million lights.
 It was also aired by WXYZ-TV.

 Architecture

 Established in 1817, Rochester was one of Oakland County's first settlements.
 Twenty-two buildings on Main Street are more than 50 years old, and several are on the State Register of Historic Places.